RepublicHo/JavaNetworkingStudy/src/main/java/IOStudy/Filter Streams.md

 completely replace the original interface.
 For example, it's relatively rare to use the write() method of PrintStream instead of one of its print() and println() methods.

+## Chaining Filters together

+See ChainFilter.java

+Intermixing calls to different streams connected to the same resource may violate several implicit contracts of the filter streams.
+**Most of the time, we should only use the last filter in the chain to do the actual reading or writing.**

+### Buffered Streams

+The BufferedOutputStream class stores written data in a buffer (a protected byte array called buf) until the buffer is full or stream is flushed.
+Then it writes the data onto the underlying output stream all at once.

+### PrintStream

+The PrintStream class is the first filter output stream most programmers encounter becase System.out is a PrintStream.

+By default, print streams should be explicitly flushed.

+### Data Streams

+The binary formats used are primarily intended for exchanging data between two different Java programs through a network connection, a datafile, a pipe or some other immediately.

+## Readers and Writers